 - BLOG: The benefits of breath sampling – Seven reasons to collect and analyze breath samples for your research

-- POSTER: Biomarkers for IPF/ILA – Preliminary results of a Breath Biopsy study at Brigham and Women’s Hospital
+- POSTER: Biomarkers for IPF/ILA – Results of a Breath Biopsy study at Brigham and Women’s Hospital

 - PAPER: Applications of VOC Biomarkers in Asthma – Our whitepaper on the use of breath biomarkers for asthma diagnosis and treatment